Frequently Asked Questions

 The exact documents needed depend on a case-by-case assessment, but we’ll work with you to make sure your application package is complete.

-How quickly can I receive my American Permanent Residency?
+How quickly will my American Permanent Residency take to be approved?

 When our team started, it was taking as short as 6 months.
-This is still possible but we are seeing an average time of 18 months from submission of an application to the USCIS for our most recent clients.
+This is still possible but we are seeing an average time of 20 months from the submission of an application to the USCIS for our most recent clients.
+It depends on factors like the project you invest in and how quickly we can submit your application.
 There are ways to bridge this with a temporary visa (to get you there faster via other categories or structures) but this is a good estimate of the process time.

 Do I have to stay in America to keep my Green Card?